Completeness of qufinite ZXW calculus, a graphical language for finite-dimensional quantum theory: Introduction

 Specific subcategories of $\FHilb$ are of particular interest in the study of quantum information processing.
 Among them, $\FHilb_2$ is the most widely used subcategory, where Hilbert spaces have dimensions of $2^n$.
 The states in this category are called \emph{qubits}, and all graphical languages mentioned above were originally developed for such systems.
-However, graphical languages have since been extended to $\FHilb_3$, employing \emph{qutrits}~\cite{wangQutritZXcalculusComplete2018}, $\FHilb_p$ where $p$ is an odd prime with \emph{quopits} as states~\cite{boothCompleteZXcalculiStabiliser2022,poorQupitStabiliserZXtravaganza2023}, and $\FHilb_d$ for arbitrary \emph{qudits}~\cite{poorCompletenessArbitraryFinite2023}.
+However, graphical languages have since been extended to $\FHilb_3$, using \emph{qutrits}~\cite{wangQutritZXcalculusComplete2018}, $\FHilb_p$ where $p$ is an odd prime with \emph{quopits} as states~\cite{boothCompleteZXcalculi2022,poorQupitStabiliserZXtravaganza2023}, and $\FHilb_d$ for arbitrary \emph{qudits}~\cite{poorCompletenessArbitraryFinite2023}.
 However, no language has previously been developed that can reason about the entirety of $\FHilb$.

 In this paper, we introduce the qufinite ZXW calculus, a language that can perform any reasoning that can be done in $\FHilb$.
-This language enables us to address problems in a wide range of domains based on finite-dimensional quantum physics.
-We could graphically study molecule interactions in quantum chemistry or explore spin networks for quantum gravity.
-Another natural avenue is mixed-dimensional quantum computing~\cite{khanSynthesisMultiquditHybrid2006,baekkegaardRealizationEfficientQuantum2019} --- where circuits may have qudits of varying dimensions.
-This approach has found applications in fields including the compression of quantum circuits~\cite{matoCompressionQubitCircuits2023}, more efficient synthesis of gates~\cite{lanyonSimplifyingQuantumLogic2009,diSynthesisMultivaluedQuantum2013}, and native quantum simulation of certain physical systems~\cite{banulsSimulatingLatticeGauge2020} such as nitrogen-vacancy center systems~\cite{bernienHeraldedEntanglementSolidstate2013,awschalomQuantumSpintronicsEngineering2013}.
+With this language we can address problems in a wide range of domains based on finite-dimensional quantum theory.
+It enables the study of molecular interactions in quantum chemistry or explore spin networks for quantum gravity.
+Another natural avenue is mixed-dimensional quantum computing~\cite{khanSynthesisMultiquditHybrid2006,baekkegaardRealizationEfficient2019} --- where circuits may have qudits of varying dimensions.
+This approach has found applications in fields including the compression of quantum circuits~\cite{matoCompressionQubitCircuits2023}, more efficient synthesis of gates~\cite{lanyonSimplifyingQuantumLogic2009,diSynthesisMultivalued2013}, and native simulation of certain physical systems~\cite{banulsSimulatingLatticeGauge2020} such as nitrogen-vacancy center systems~\cite{bernienHeraldedEntanglement2013,awschalomQuantumSpintronics2013}.

 Graphical calculi are assessed based on three fundamental properties, which are crucial for their effectiveness: \begin{enumerate} \item \emph{Soundness}: The interpretation of any equality of diagrams is a valid equality of linear maps in $\FHilb$.
 In category theoretic terms, this interpretation from the graphical calculus category to its semantic category is a symmetric monoidal functor.